Neo-Nazism: Russia

 The first public manifestations of neo-Nazis in Russia took place in 1981 in Kurgan, and then in Yuzhnouralsk, Nizhny Tagil, Sverdlovsk, and Leningrad.

 In 1982, on Hitler's birthday, a group of Moscow high school students held a Nazi demonstration on Pushkinskaya Square.

-Russian National Unity (RNE) was a Neo-Nazi group founded in 1990 and was led by Alexander Barkashov, who claimed to have members in 250 cities.
+Russian National Unity (RNE) was a neo-Nazi group founded in 1990 and was led by Alexander Barkashov, who claimed to have members in 250 cities.
 RNE adopted the swastika as its symbol, and sees itself as the avant-garde of a coming national revolution.
 It is critical of other major far-right organizations, such as the Liberal Democratic Party of Russia (LDPR).
 As of 1997, the members RNE were called Soratnik (comrades in arms), receive combat training at locations near Moscow, and many of them work as security officers or armed guards.
 RNE was banned in 1999 by Moscow's court in 1999, after which the group faded away.

 In 2007, it was claimed that Russian neo-Nazis accounted for "half of the world's total".

 On 15 August 2007, Russian authorities arrested a student for allegedly posting a video on the Internet which appears to show two migrant workers being beheaded in front of a red and black swastika flag.
 Alexander Verkhovsky, the head of a Moscow-based center that monitors hate crime in Russia, said, "It looks like this is the real thing.
 The killing is genuine ...
 There are similar videos from the Chechen war.
 But this is the first time the killing appears to have been done intentionally."

-Under serious police pressure, the amount of racist and neo-Nazi acts began to decline from 2009 in Russia.

-Atomwaffen Division Russland was a neo-Nazi terrorist group in Russia found by Russian officials to have been tied to multiple mass murder plots.
+Atomwaffen Division Russland is a neo-Nazi terrorist group in Russia found by Russian officials to have been tied to multiple mass murder plots.
 AWDR was founded by former members of defunct National Socialist Society responsible for 27 murders and AWDR is connected to local chapter of the Order of Nine Angles responsible for rapes, ritual murders and drug trafficking.
 The Russian authorities raided an Atomwaffen compound in Ulan-Ude and uncovered illegal weapons and explosives.

+Neo-Nazi groups such as "88th Brigade" Espanola and Rusich Group are taking part in the Russian invasion of Ukraine.
+Rusich Group is connected to the Order of Nine Angles and they have are responsible for multiple crimes, including ritual murder.